-York's management at the time were highly critical of The Tab’s research, because it focused on counselling services instead of the “investment in a variety of University-wide activities”.
-Two years later, an anonymous YUSU source told Nouse that the University had nevertheless funnelled much of the funding increase into hiring more staff at Open Door: a fact a University spokesperson later confirmed to Nouse, saying that the funding “accounted for an increase of staffing for the Open Door Team, this included two Open Door Practitioners, an Operations Manager, as well as [a] Link Practitioner to work across the University and Unity Health.”
+York's management at the time were highly critical of The Tab’s research, arguing that it focused on counselling services instead of the “investment in a variety of University-wide activities”.
+Two years later, an anonymous YUSU source told Nouse that the University had nevertheless funnelled much of the funding increase into hiring more staff at Open Door: a fact a University spokesperson has now confirmed to Nouse, saying that the funding “accounted for an increase of staffing for the Open Door Team, this included two Open Door Practitioners, an Operations Manager, as well as [a] Link Practitioner to work across the University and Unity Health.”

-Open Door is not without its flaws.
-Nouse research found that many students who use the service only attend one session.
-Its status as the most well-known system on campus for mental health issues often means it is used as a catch-all for many different difficulties.
+Open Door is not without its flaws, and it isn't a solution to all conditions: 40 per cent who use the service only attend one session.
+Its status as the most well-known system on campus for mental health issues often means it is used as a catch-all for many different difficulties, although students with more serious conditions can get left behind.
 When Jess’ boyfriend self-harmed over their relationship, they were both referred by a member of their college team.
 She later found herself re-assigned to another counsellor after the first seemed “out of her depth”.
 Jess was eventually dismissed after that member of staff deemed her to have a “pretty good handle on things”.

 Nouse found inconsistencies with regard to mental health across University departments, due to the fact that most have substantial freedom in squaring their academic rigour with duty of care.
 Phil Lightfoot, a Senior Lecturer in the Physics Department, described Physics’ highly effective system.
 Although there is no expectation that academic staff act like “medical professionals”, 95 per cent of academic supervisors in Physics have undertaken mental health first aid training, and aim to be “sensitive” to student concerns.

-To pick up on issues even easier at Physics, a tool called MarkBase tracks attendance, and students that show a dip are encouraged to meet with their supervisor to discuss issues and potential solutions.
+To pick up on issues even easier in the department, a tool called MarkBase tracks attendance, and students that show a dip are encouraged to meet with their supervisor to discuss issues and potential solutions.
+This ensures that leaves of absences are not used as a 'catch-all', and that students are obligated to keep in touch with their department.
 Finally, students that have pre-existing mental health conditions are specially assigned to supervisors that have “greater experience of students with those personal circumstances."
 Students can then ensure that their concerns are taken seriously when they arise.

 For mental health signposting, it looks like better support is on the way.
 Steph Hayle is currently collaborating with the University on an online Mental Health Hub to educate students expected to arrive over the summer.
 Hayle explained that “the aim is to provide more streamlined access to services, and give students a better understanding of what services are available.”

 By the University’s admission, college infrastructures are another crucial part of mental health provision.
 The investigation here revealed more inconsistencies: some students said that their concerns were not taken seriously enough by college staff.
 Furthermore, JCRs receive no formal mental health training.
 James College Chair Jack Edwards has noted that his college is changing that.
 One member of each of the college sport teams is now trained to be an “effective listener” for their peers; a programme that has received “excellent feedback”, and is now being rolled out in other colleges.
-James is also recruiting a graduate tutor next year with more “specialist” mental health training.
+James is also recruiting a graduate tutor next year with more specialist mental health training.

 The general picture of mental health at York is one of optimism, but inconsistency.
 While some departments and colleges prioritise mental health support, others are clearly lacking.
 Beyond that, better signposting and education efforts could go a long way to improve the ability of students to get the support they need, and to ensure the University experience is as fulfilling as possible for all the students who attend.